 NOTE: This will be a personal binding request paid for by the requesting student.
 Do not have the bound copy forwarded to Randall Library.
 The bound copy should be sent to your personal address or, if so desired, to the Graduate Liberal Studies program for later delivery.

-In the event that you are unable to complete your final project on your initial attempt (the initial registration in GLS 598), you or your final project director must so advise the GLS program director, who will report an "S" (satisfactory progress) grade to the Registrar's Office for the GLS 598 course.
-By using the GRC 600 continuation, you may continue to work on your project in the following (or later) semesters.
+In the event that you are unable to complete your final project on your initial attempt (the initial semester of registration in GLS 598), you or your final project director must so advise the GLS program director, who will report an "S" (satisfactory progress) grade to the Registrar's Office for the GLS 598 course.

 Essentially, in the event you receive an "S" (satisfactory progress) for GLS 598, the "S" does not constitute "continuous enrollment."
-Enrollment in GRC 600, which involves no classroom work and carries no credit, does consititute "continuous enrollment" and will enable you to continue to use university resources in completing your project.
-Further, you cannot graduate in a semester unless you are an enrolled student in that semester.
+Enrollment in GRC 600, which involves no classroom work does consititute "continuous enrollment" and will enable you to continue to use university resources in completing your project.
+Further, as indicated above, you cannot graduate in a semester unless you are an enrolled student in that semester.
 GRC 600 also meets that requirement.
 The course will be charged at the rate consistent with one credit hour of extension in-state or out-of-state tuition and fees.
-Continuous Registration hours do not count towards MALS degree requirements but are considered as enrolled hours (full time) for federal financial aid purposes.
+GRC 600 hours do not count towards MALS degree requirements but are considered as enrolled hours (full time) for federal financial aid purposes.
 Students may routinely use the GRC 600 course three times.
 For the fourth time (and beyond), students must complete and submit the appropriate form found on the Graduate School's "Registration Forms" page.
 Summer, like the fall and spring semesters, counts as a regular term.

-Note: GRC 600 enrollment is restricted to students who have completed all their course work for the MALS degree including all of the required final project hours (GLS 598).
-At no time can a regular graduate class, e.g., GLS 502, GLS 592, etc., be taken concurrently with the GRC 600 course continuation class.
+GRC 600 enrollment is restricted to students who have completed all their course work for the MALS degree including all of the required final project hours (GLS 598).

-If you receive an "S" (satisfactory progress) for GLS 598 and forsee or encounter complications in the following semester that would prevent any enrollment in classes, you should contact your academic advisor and arrange a leave of absence (a link to the relevant form can be accessed on the Graduate School's "Current Students" web page.
+If you receive an "S" (satisfactory progress) for GLS 598 and forsee or encounter complications in the following semester that would prevent any enrollment in classes, you should contact your academic advisor and arrange a leave of absence (a link to the relevant form can be accessed on the Graduate School's "Current Student Forms" web page.
 Click on "Leave of Absence.
-Should you take a leave of absence, the relevant form stipulates that you identify the semester you plan to return, upon which return you would need to sign up for GRC 600 in that semester to reinstate your active enrollment status.
+Should you take a leave of absence, the relevant form stipulates that you identify the semester you plan to return, upon which return you would need to sign up for GRC 600 or a valid graduate level course in that semester to reinstate your active enrollment status.

 A final reminder that starting with your original semester of matriculation, you have five years, including any accrued leave of absence, to complete degree requirements, including the successful completion and defense of your final project.
 When extenuating circumstances warrant and extension is requested, the degree time limit may be extended to six years.